High School Transition Frequently Asked Questions

 Q: When do students pick their courses for freshman year?

 A: At the end of January, 8th grade students will receive a course selection worksheet as well as a link to the high school catalog.
 Students and parents are encouraged to review these prior to the Incoming Freshman Parent Orientation.
-Immediately following the parent orientation, online registration will be available.
+Immediately following the parent orientation, online registration will be available via StudentVue.
 Students' course recommendations for English, Math, Science, Social Studies and Physical Education will be pre-filled, but students will be able to select electives and other courses to complete their schedule.
+Students are asked to complete this registration process in StudentVue by Sunday, February 13, 2022.

 Q: Where can I get a copy of the Course Catalog?